AI-Assisted Budget Variance Explanation Drafts

 Finance teams repeatedly translate budget-vs-actual tables into narrative explanations for leadership and operating teams.
 This translation step is manual, time-consuming, and prone to inconsistent framing across departments.

 The problem is not lack of data.
-It is producing consistent, decision-useful interpretation quickly and clearly.
+It is producing consistent, decision-useful interpretation quickly and clearly without drifting into unsupported causal stories.
+The closer the reporting gets to leadership decisions or board materials, the more costly that drift becomes.

 Suggested Workflow

-Use AI as a drafting assistant for narrative variance explanations.
+Use AI as a drafting assistant for variance narratives, while keeping finance owners responsible for interpretation and final wording.

 Implementation Blueprint